Photos – Premier Talent Associates-on page 44. / Public domain via Creative Commons

-Our Top 10 Grand Funk Albums list takes a look at the catalog of one of our favorite rock bands of all time.
+Our Top 10 Grand Funk Albums list looks at the catalog of one of our favorite rock bands.
 Grand Funk was huge in the 1970s.
 Everyone loved Grand Funk.
 The problem is many young people below the age of thirty or even forty are not familiar with their work.
 Their legacy has not filtered into newer generations like it should have.
-Young people don’t listen to radio and even if they did, try finding a classic rock station that plays any deep catalog Grand Funk songs.
+Young people don’t listen to the radio, and even if they did, try finding a classic rock station that plays a deep catalog of Grand Funk songs.
 They don’t.
-Even classic rock radio is very regimented now.
-The only Grand Funk that gets played are songs like, “We’re An American Band,” “Closer to Home,” and a few of the mid 70s hits like “Locomotion,” “Some Kind of Wonderful,” and “Bad Time.”
-Yet, as Grand Funk fans we all know there is so much more great stuff.
+Even classic rock radio is very controlled now.
+The only Grand Funk that gets played are songs like “We’re An American Band,” “Closer to Home,” and a few of the mid-70s hits like “Locomotion,” “Some Kind of Wonderful,” and “Bad Time.”
+Yet, as Grand Funk fans, we all know there is much more great stuff.

-Most of our top 10 album lists only to take into account a band or artist’s studio albums.
+Most of our top 10 album lists only consider a band or artist’s studio albums.
 However, Grand Funk was an incredibly great band to see live.
-They were one of the most exciting groups during the classic rock era to ever grace the stage.
+They were among the most exciting groups of the classic rock era ever to grace the stage.
 Furthermore, Capitol Records was able to capture that magic on vinyl…. twice!
-So there was no way we were going to exclude two of their great live albums from this list.
-And of course, that makes it more difficult because that meant we had to exclude two great studio albums.
+So, there was no way we would exclude two of their great live albums from this list.
+And, of course, that makes it more difficult because that meant we had to exclude two excellent studio albums.
 But that’s how these top 10 lists go.

-Grand Funk Railroad had become a hit making machine in 1974.
+Grand Funk Railroad had become a hit-making machine in 1974.
 Their next release would produce two more big hits.
 The album All the Girls in the World Beware!!! was released at the end of 1974.
-It would keep the band at the top of the pop charts with the smash singles “Some Kind Of Wonderful,” and “Bad Time.”
-In 1975, Grand Funk had reached the zenith of their commercial popularity.
+It would keep the band at the top of the pop charts with the smash singles “Some Kind Of Wonderful” and “Bad Time.”
+In 1975, Grand Funk reached the zenith of their commercial popularity.
 They were a smoking live band and an incredible success on the pop charts.
-In 1975 they also released a great sounding, heart pounding, foot stomping, grand slam of a live album called Caught In the Act.
+In 1975, they also released a great sounding, heart-pounding, foot-stomping, grand slam of a live album called Caught In the Act.
 I played that sucker every day.

 The final studio album ever released by Grand Funk was released in 1983 entitled What’s Funk?
-The lineup on the record included Mark Farner, Don Brewer and on bass was Dennis Bellinger.
+The lineup on the record included Mark Farner and Don Brewer, and on bass was Dennis Bellinger.
 The band would never release another studio record.
-There would be tons of compilations released over the years.
+Tons of compilations would be released over the years.
 Mark Farner would release a series of solo albums.
-In 2002, a new Grand Funk Live album was released that was a compilation of live recordings from their 1971 tour.
+In 2002, a new Grand Funk Live album was released, a compilation of live recordings from their 1971 tour.

-In 2020, Grand Funk continues to play live shows.
+In 2023, Grand Funk continues to play live shows.
 However, Mark Farner is not part of the band touring under the Grand Funk name.
-The band does include two thirds of the original trio with Don Brewer playing drums and Mel Schacher back on bass.
-The current touring lineup also includes ex Kiss member Bruce Kulick on guitar and ex-38 Special lead singer and keyboardist Max Carl sharing the lead vocal responsibilities.
+The band includes two-thirds of the original trio, with Don Brewer playing drums and Mel Schacher back on bass.
+The current touring lineup also includes ex-Kiss member Bruce Kulick on guitar and ex-38 Special lead singer and keyboardist Max Carl sharing the lead vocal responsibilities.
 Keyboardist Tim Cashion is also part of the band.

-We hope you enjoy our Top 10 Grand Funk albums list.
+We hope you enjoy our list of Top 10 Grand Funk albums.
 We highly recommend every Grand Funk album on this list.
-We know long time Grand Funk fans already own them all.
-So this is for those who have yet to explore the band’s fabulous catalog.
+We know long-time Grand Funk fans already own them all.
+So, this is for those who have yet to explore the band’s fabulous catalog.

 Good Singing Great Playing was the final great Grand Funk Album.
-Produced by Frank Zappa the albums production is brilliant.
-Frank Zappa plays some great guitar on the record and knew how to get the best out the band.
+The album’s production, produced by Frank Zappa, is brilliant.
+Frank Zappa plays some great guitar on the record and knew how to get the best out of the band.
+When we interviewed Don Brewer, he mentioned that one of his favorite songs on the album was the track “Just Coudn’t Wait.”

 # 9 – Shinin’ On